Bakery

-A bakery is an establishment that produces and sells flour-based food baked in an oven such as bread, cookies, cakes, donuts, pastries, and pies.
+A bakery is an establishment that produces and sells flour-based baked goods made in an oven such as bread, cookies, cakes, doughnuts, bagels, pastries, and pies.
 Some retail bakeries are also categorized as cafés, serving coffee and tea to customers who wish to consume the baked goods on the premises.
-Confectionery items are also made in most bakeries throughout the world.
+In some countries, a distinction is made between bakeries, which primarily sell breads, and pâtisseries, which primarily sell sweet baked goods.

 History

 Baked goods have been around for thousands of years.
-The art of baking was developed early during the Roman Empire.
-It was a highly famous art as Roman citizens loved baked goods and demanded them frequently for important occasions such as feasts and weddings.
+The art of baking was very popular during the Roman Empire.
+It was highly famous art as Roman citizens loved baked goods and demanded them frequently for important occasions such as feasts and weddings.
 Because of the fame of the art of baking, around 300 BC, baking was introduced as an occupation and respectable profession for Romans.
-Bakers began to prepare bread at home in an oven, using mills to grind grain into flour for their breads.
+Bakers began to prepare bread at home in an oven, using grist mills to grind grain into flour for their breads.
 The demand for baked goods persisted, and the first bakers' guild was established in 168 BC in Rome.
 The desire for baked goods promoted baking throughout Europe and expanded into eastern parts of Asia.
 Bakers started baking bread and other goods at home and selling them on the streets.

 This trend became common, and soon, baked products were sold in streets of Rome, Germany, London, and more.
 A system of delivering baked goods to households arose as the demand increased significantly.
 This prompted bakers to establish places where people could purchase baked goods.
 The first open-air market for baked goods was established in Paris, and since then bakeries have become a common place to purchase delicious goods and to socialize.
-By the colonial era, bakeries were commonly viewed in this way.

 On July 7, 1928, a bakery in Chillicothe, Missouri introduced sliced bread using the automatic bread-slicing machine, invented by Otto Frederick Rohwedder.
 While the bread initially failed to sell, due to its "sloppy" aesthetic, and the fact it went stale faster, it later became popular.
 In World War II bread slicing machines were effectively banned, as the metal in them was required for wartime use.
 When they were requisitioned, creating 100 tons of metal alloy, the decision proved very unpopular with housewives.

 World War II directly affected the bread industry in the UK.
 Baking schools closed during this time, so when the war ended there was a lack of skilled bakers.
 This resulted in new methods being developed to satisfy the world's desire for bread, including chemical additives, premixes and specialised machinery.
 Old methods of baking were almost completely eradicated when these new methods were introduced and the industry became industrialised.
 The old methods were seen as unnecessary and financially unsound.
 During this period there were not many traditional bakeries left.